 * LME zinc stocks fall 61% over past 12 months

-* China allows further copper scrap imports (Adds analyst comment, updates prices, changes dateline from BEIJING)
+* China allows further copper scrap imports (Adds analyst comments on nickel, updates prices)

-LONDON, Jan 8 (Reuters) - Zinc prices hit the highest in more than five weeks on Wednesday as worries eased about further Iran-U.S. military escalation but concern grew about short-term supplies of the metal mainly used for galvanising steel.
+LONDON, Jan 8 (Reuters) - Zinc prices hit the highest in more than seven weeks on Wednesday as fears of further Iran-U.S. military escalation eased, while concerns about short-term supplies of the metal, mainly used for galvanising steel, increased.

-Selling on stock markets paused as hopes grew that the United States would stop short of strong retaliation for Iran's attack on U.S.-led forces in Iraq.
+Selling on stock markets paused on hopes that the United States would stop short of strong retaliation for Iran's attack on U.S.-led forces in Iraq.

 "There's a slightly muted reaction in the oil market as well with the sense that after the Iranian attacks, there's been a line drawn under their dispute," said Kieran Clancy, assistant commodities economist at Capital Economics in London.

 While he was largely bearish about zinc prices in 2020 due to higher supply expected to weigh on the market, Clancy said there were still some bottlenecks at smelters that was keeping the market relatively tight.

 "There are still some issues being faced.
 I don't think it's with China's refined capacity, but elsewhere there are still some teething problems."

 Three month zinc was the top performer on the London Metal Exchange, gaining 2.2% to $2,397 a tonne by 1500 GMT, the highest since Nov.
 15.

 * ZINC STOCKS: Zinc inventories in LME-registered warehouses <MZNSTX-TOTAL> have tumbled by 61% over the past 12 months to 50,175 tonnes, the lowest since Nov.
 8, according to LME data.